MichaelRWolf/wendy-ai/notes-from-google-doc.md

 duplicating or fragmenting notes,

-creating maintenance you don’t actually need yet.
+creating maintenance you don't actually need yet.

 So right now, keep it in one living document — the seed.